Maryam-Nasseri/Fine-tuning-LLMs-Locally/README.md

 ## The process for fine-tuning LLMs locally

- The external data source format should follow the LLM's training template.
+ -- Specify the number of examples to provide to the LLM from the external data source; this dataset format should follow the LLM's training template.